mahak13/Multilayer-Perceptron-for-digit-classification/README.md

 # MNIST

-Various types of neural networks to calculate MNIST using keras and tensorflow
+Various types of neural networks to classify digits using keras and tensorflow